SDenn12/eng122_virtualisation/README.md

 `sudo apt-get update && sudo apt-get install yarn`

 `sudo npm install pm2 -g` the -g means to install globally, npm is a package manager for js (similar to pip for python)

+Inside app folder where app.js use: `npm install` followed by `npm start`